-Management regularly monitors the ability to collect its unpaid sales invoices and the valuation of its receivables.
+Management regularly monitors the ability to collect its unpaid sales invoices.
 The allowance for doubtful accounts includes specific reserves for the value of outstanding invoices issued to customers that are deemed potentially not collectible.

 Inventories are stated at the lower of cost or net realizable value.
 The cost of inventory is principally determined by the weighted average cost method for material and operation costs.
 An inventory reserve is provided for material on hand for which management believes cost exceeds net realizable value.
 We reserve for slow-moving inventory and inventory that is being evaluated under our quality control process.
 The reserves are based upon management's expected method of disposition.